shabin5785/react-notes/Notes_1.md

 - one solution for this to pass around history props via the hierarchy.
 But this is a bad practice knows as props drilling or props tunneling.
 Cause children in tree who doesnt need this property needs to pass it around as well.

-- higher order component is a fn that takes a component a input and returns another component as the output.
+- higher order component is a fn that takes a component a input, modifies and  returns another component as the output.